 This method involves a conciliator who is a neutral, impartial expert, and aims to assist the parties in resolving the issues between them.
-The exact role of the conciliator depends on the parties' consent.
-The major difference between conciliation and mediation primarily lies in the degree of control that the parties have in the settlement process.
-While the parties give the conciliator greater control over the dispute and its processes (which, sometimes, entails the formal collation of evidence, the use of pleadings and the issuance of written recommendations by the conciliator in resolving the dispute), a mediator works towards encouraging the parties to reach a solution themselves, including through focusing on their shared interests.
-Any agreement that is achieved through conciliation is usually memorialised in writing and can be binding or non-binding, depending on the parties' preferences.
-And the parties of the conciliator in the parties of the conciliator is usually memorialised in writing and can be binding or non-binding, depending on the parties' preferences.
+The exact role of the conciliator depends on the parties' consent.12 The major difference between conciliation and mediation primarily lies in the degree of control that the parties have in the settlement process.
+While the parties give the conciliator greater control over the dispute and its processes (which, sometimes, entails the formal collation of evidence, the use of pleadings and the issuance of written recommendations by the conciliator in resolving the dispute), a mediator works towards encouraging the parties to reach a solution themselves, including through focusing on their shared interests.13 Any agreement that is achieved through conciliation is usually memorialised in writing and can be binding or non-binding, depending on the parties' preferences.14

-Overall, these amicable strategies for dispute resolution will often be worth exploring before commencing formal arbitral proceedings (although, sometimes, time will be of the essence, and immediate action would be required to preserve rights).
-They can be explored without prejudice to the right of the parties to resort to other forms of dispute resolution.
+Overall, these amicable strategies for dispute resolution will often be worth exploring before commencing formal arbitral proceedings (although, sometimes, time will be of the essence, and immediate action would be required to preserve rights).15 They can be explored without prejudice to the right of the parties to resort to other forms of dispute resolution.

-S Franck, 'Challenges Facing Investment Disputes: Reconsidering Dispute Resolution in International Investment Agreements', in K Sauvant and M Chiswick-Patterson (eds), Appeals Mechanism in International Investment Disputes (Oxford University Press, 2008), 143-192.
+11 S Franck, 'Challenges Facing Investment Disputes: Reconsidering Dispute Resolution in International Investment Agreements', in K Sauvant and M Chiswick-Patterson (eds), Appeals Mechanism in International Investment Disputes (Oxford University Press, 2008), 143-192.

-12 U Onwuamaegbu, 'The Role of ADR in Investor-State Dispute Settlement: The ICSID experience', News from ICSID (2005), 22 (2), 12-15.
+12 U Onwuamaegbu, 'The Role of ADR in Investor-State Dispute Settlement: The ICSID experience', News from ICSID (2005), 22(2), 12-15.